-- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal). - If your Level 2 Appeal is turned down and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3 and make a third appeal.
+- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
+See Section 10 of this chapter for more information. - If your Level 2 Appeal is turned down and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3 and make a third appeal.
 The details on how to do this are in the written notice you get after your Level 2 Appeal. - The Level 3 Appeal is handled by an Administrative Law Judge or attorney adjudicator.
-Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.
+Section 10 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.

-Section 5.5 What if you are asking us to pay you for our share of a bill you have received for medical care?
+Section 6.5 What if you are asking us to pay you back for our share of a bill you have received for medical care?